 5. Spincycle

 The Dark Continent has proved to be the progenitor of a very bright idea.
-When Richard Hewitt a graduate in product design from the Sheffield Hallam University had to wash loads of children's clothes in an orphanage in Burundi, he innovated the Spincycle.
+When Richard Hewitt a graduate in product design from the Sheffield Hallam University had to wash loads of children’s clothes in an orphanage in Burundi, he innovated the Spincycle.
 The Spincycle features a washing machine mounted on a tricycle.
-A detergent and a determined-gent combo ensure clean clothes suspended in a pool of soapy water.
+Detergent and a determined-gent combo ensure clean clothes suspended in a pool of soapy water.
 A change in water before another ride ensures proper rinsing and the third ride spin dries the clothes.

 This eco-friendly bike has an aesthetic design and more than the fitness angle, it has an important economic implication for the backward African countries.
 If the design is refined and developed properly, the Spincycle could well become a micro-enterprise generating valuable income for the poverty-stricken people.
 It is also a boon for those who are accustomed to the luxury of washing machines but are placed in regions of little or no electricity.

 All these washing machines truly live up to their name for they provide clean clothes and a clean environment.
-They provide much needed exercise and take away the monotony of washing clothes.
+They provide much-needed exercise and take away the monotony of washing clothes.
 What are you waiting for?
-It is time to get involved in the 'cleaning exercise'!
+It is time to get involved in the ‘cleaning exercise’!